ShengHuaWu/Schedule/README.md

 ## First Try at GraphQL & Apollo
 Recently, I saw a news said that [GitHub migrated their API from REST to GraphQL](https://developer.github.com/v4/guides/migrating-from-rest/).
-This makes me really curious about what's GraphQL and how can it achieve.
+This makes me really curious about what's GraphQL and what kind of functionality it provides.

 ### Introduction
 [GraphQL](http://graphql.org) is a new API design paradigm open-sourced by Facebook in 2015 but has been powering their mobile apps since 2012.